 All foreign nationals living and working in Spain have to contribute to the local social security system, and, as such, are fully entitled to register with the national health fund.
 EU-EEA citizens can keep their national health coverage up to one year through form E-101, or up to two years through form E-102.
 After two years in Spain, EU-EEA citizen must register with the Spanish Healthcare System (INGESA).

-The social security card is sent to the requestor by post mail within approximately two months.
-Once the social security card in your possession, it is necessary to register with a local heath center (Centro de Salud) where you will be assigned a GP.
-You can change or choose another GP without much difficulty.
-In case you need to consult a specialist, you must necessarily request an appointment through your GP.
+You can then register with a local health centre (Centro de Salud) where you need to ask for a health insurance card (tarjeta sanitaria individual) and to be assigned a GP.
+The card is sent to the requestor by surface post within approximately two months and will be needed each time you request medical treatment.
+Once in your possession, you can change or choose another GP without much difficulty.
+In case you need to consult a specialist, you must first request an appointment through your GP.

-You can choose a private health insurance as a complement or substitute of the INGESA coverage.
-With a private insurance, waiting times to consult a specialist are shorter and you'll be fully covered for all care, including dental or eye.
+You can choose private health insurance as a complement to or substitute of the INGESA coverage.
+With a private insurance, waiting times to consult a specialist are shorter and you can opt to be fully covered for all care, including dental and optometric.

-Spanish public and private hospitals provide quality health care services meeting European and international standards.
-However, the waiting time in public hospitals is quite longer than in private hospitals and clinics.
+Spanish public and private hospitals provide quality health care services that meet European and international standards.
+However, the waiting time in public hospitals can be much longer than in private hospitals and clinics.

 Pharmacists, for their part, have been trained to provide first aid, dressings and medication, whether on prescription or not.
-On call pharmacies are listed in local newspapers and display a sign on their showcases.
+On-call pharmacies are listed in local newspapers and display a sign in their windows.